BLOG

 Additional US representation data

-LGBTQ+ employees constitute 3.2% of the company’s workforce while people with disabilities account for 3.1% and veterans account for 2.3%.
+LGBTQ+ employees constitute 3.2 percent of the company’s workforce while people with disabilities account for 3.1 percent and veterans account for 2.3 percent.

 Stay tuned, as this page will be regularly updated and amended.